 Personalized variant caching

 Dynamic page caching

-Magnolia cache uses established third-party libraries for the low level functions.
+Magnolia cache uses established third-party libraries for the low-level functions.
 Depending on your production environment, one cache implementation may fit better than another.
-Please contact Magnolia Services to get the the best cache strategy for your project and server setup.
+Contact Magnolia Services to get the best cache strategy for your project and server setup.

-- Memcached servers may run on any server in the network and thus won't consume your server memory.
+- Memcached servers may run on any server in the network and so do not consume your server memory.